James M. Nederlander

 With a clear focus on the future, The National High School Musical Theater Awards, now known as The Jimmy® to celebrate his father, James M. Nederlander, was launched in 2009 under his leadership to recognize emerging talent.
 The program has become a national platform for showcasing the importance of theater arts education in schools.

-In addition to being a business innovator, Jimmy is also a committed leader and philanthropist who sits on the Board of Trustees of many leading organizations such as the Actors Fund of America, The Broadway League, The Fisher Center for Alzheimer’s Research Foundation, The Intrepid Sea Air Space Museum, NYC & Company, and the Trust for Cultural Resources of the City of New York.
+In addition to being a business innovator, Jimmy is also a committed leader and philanthropist who sits on the Board of Trustees of many leading organizations such as the New York Philharmonic, Actors Fund of America, The Broadway League, The Fisher Center for Alzheimer’s Research Foundation, The Intrepid Sea Air Space Museum and NYC & Company.

 James L. and James M. Nederlander are the first father/son to be named New York City Living Landmarks, which coincided with the Nederlander Organization’s 100th anniversary celebration in 2012.
 He is also the recipient of many other distinguishing honors including the ASPCA Life Trustee Award (2014), New York Pops 25th Anniversary Cultural Leader, Christoper & Dana Reeve Foundation Visionary Leadership Award (2008), NYC&Co Leadership Achievement Award (2003) and others.